jbisits/TemperatureInvertedVerticalProfileStability/README.md

 # Vertical profile stability

-Look at the stability of vertical profiles in the ocean to assess the cabbeling instability in the Southern Ocean.
+Look at the stability of vertical profiles in the ocean to assess if cabbeling shapes the nature of profiles in the global ocean.